7/31/2024 Concluding July (link to here)

 9/30/2024 September Summary (link to here)

 As we had anticipated, September was a big birding month, second only to May for days in the field (13) and nights away from home (9).
 We put 3145 miles on the car (odometer now at 127205), entered 30 complete checklists and accumulated 165 species for the month.
-With 346 species, we are two behind where we were a year ago and 16 behind our big year pace in 2022.
+With 346 species, we are still two behind where we were a year ago and 16 behind our big year pace in 2022.

 10/5/2024 Spowmania (link to here)